 - Several advantages will increase a student’s odds of getting into and graduating from college, such as having a support network and financial access to extra academic help, such as SAT math tutors or private college tutors.

-Which country has the highest number of students after India?
+Which country has the highest number of college graduates?

 As of the latest data, Canada stands out as the country with the highest proportion of college graduates.
 According to the Organisation for Economic Co-operation and Development (OECD), about 56.27% of adults in Canada have attained at least an undergraduate degree.
 This high level of educational attainment reflects Canada's strong emphasis on higher education and its accessibility to a wide range of students.

 How does the United States rank in terms of college graduates?

 The United States has a significant number of college graduates, with approximately 46.4% of adults holding a higher education degree.
 While this places the U.S. among the top countries for educational attainment, it is not the leader.
 The U.S. continues to invest in its higher education system to improve access and increase graduation rates.

 What factors contribute to a country having a high number of college graduates?

 Several factors contribute to a country's high number of college graduates, including government investment in education, the availability of financial aid, the value placed on higher education by society, and the accessibility of tertiary institutions.
 Countries like Canada and South Korea, which have high percentages of college graduates, often have policies that support education, such as subsidized tuition fees and comprehensive scholarship programs.

 Are there any notable trends in global higher education graduation rates?